namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 The study was performed based on a pharmacy database.
 The authors should introduce more details about the prescription behavior of local patients. for example, the main route of obtaining drugs, hospital or pharmacy?

 **Response:**
 We appreciate the reviewer’s suggestion to clarify prescription behaviors in our study context.
-The primary route of medication dispensing in our setting is through community pharmacies based on physician's prescription, which constitute the main data source for this study.
+The primary route of medication dispensing in our setting is through community pharmacies based on physician's prescriptions.
+Community pharmacy dispensings constitute the main data source for this study.
 The database does not include records of in-hospital medication dispensing or over-the-counter (OTC) medications.
 We have added these details to the section 2.1 (paragraph 1) to provide better context regarding the data source and patient prescription behavior.

 **Changes in the manuscript:**